khachapuris/clic/README.md

     """Return the gravitational constant as a Quantity."""

     # G = 6.67430 m^3 / kg * s^2

+    # META.Quantity is used to create a Quantity object
     return META.Quantity(Decimal('6.67430'), {'m': 3, 'kg': -1, 's': -2})